danielj314/joio-entertainment/README.md

 - Grand total - the grand total of bag total and the delivery in GBP (£).
 - 'Keep Shopping' button which directs user back to the main products page when clicked.
 - 'Secure Checkout' button which directs user to the Checkout page when clicked.
+- The number of each item selected is the maximum possible per event.
+As such the item's availability never reduces in the backend since they are only reserved for the specific day of the event.

 ### - Checkout page